Albrecht-Kemper Museum of Art

-The Facility
+Facility

 In 1906, William Albrecht founded the soon-to-be successful Western Tablet Company which would produce the Big Chief tablet, used by school children nationwide.
 In 1933, William Albrecht bought property along Frederick Avenue where he would build his "dream house".
 In 1965, the Albrecht mansion was given to the St. Joseph Art League for use as an art gallery in memory of Mr. & Mrs. William Albrecht.
 The Albrecht Art Gallery was dedicated on May 6, 1966 with six pieces in the permanent collection.
-A 21,000 square-foot addition was built onto the back of the house in 1991, designed by Herb Duncan of Duncan Architects, Inc. The new addition includes a large gallery space with two tower galleries, a dining room, an auditorium, a gift shop, and educational facilities.
+A 21,000-square-foot addition was built onto the back of the house in 1991, designed by Herb Duncan of Duncan Architects, Inc. The new addition includes a large gallery space with two tower galleries, a dining room, an auditorium, a gift shop, and educational facilities.
 At this time, the museum became The Albrecht-Kemper Museum of Art, honoring the patronage of Mr. R. Crosby Kemper.

-Permanent Collection and Exhibitions
+Permanent collection and exhibitions

-American Portrait Gallery
+American portrait gallery

 The Terry and Kay Oldham Portrait Gallery displays some of the greatest American artists of the Eighteenth Century including John Wollaston, Gilbert Stuart, and John Neagle.

-Contemporary Art
+Contemporary art

 The museum also has an extensive collection of contemporary American art displayed in the Thedinger Gallery, and the JP Barclay Gallery.
 Pop-up exhibitions can also be found throughout the museum.

-Western Art
+Western art

 The Albrecht-Kemper Museum of Art features a strong collection of Western art displayed in the Manning and Bebe Grimes Western Art Gallery including paintings by Olaf Wieghorst, James Reynolds, and Thomas Hart Benton.

-Regionalist Prints
+Regionalist prints

 The Schroeder Gallery features prints by the famous Regionalist artists including Thomas Hart Benton, Grant Wood, and John Steuart Curry.